 The bladder, like other parts of the urinary tract, is lined with a layer of cells called the urothelium.
 This layer of cells is separated from the bladder wall muscles, called the muscularis propria, by a thin, fibrous band called the lamina propria.

 Bladder cancer begins when healthy cells in the bladder lining—most commonly urothelial cells—change and grow out of control, forming a mass called a tumor.
-Urothelial cells also line the renal pelvis and ureters.
+Urothelial cells also line the renal pelvis and ureters and urethra.
 Cancer that develops in the renal pelvis and ureters is also considered a type of urothelial cancer and is often called upper tract urothelial cancer.
 In most cases, it is treated in much the same way as bladder cancer and is described in this guide.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 Benign bladder tumors are very rare.

 Types of bladder cancer